-I received a Bachelor’s Degree in Fine Arts (1967) from the American University in Washington D.C. and in 1972, a Master’s Degree in Art Education from New York University.
-In 1983, I received an Associate’s Degree in Textile Design from the Fashion Institute of Technology.
-In New York I also studied at The Art Student’s League, The Parson’s School of Design.
-In the mid 1990’s, I studied computer graphics at The New School.
+Benjamin received her Bachelor’s Degree in Fine Arts from the American University in Washington D.C. and her Master’s Degree in Art Education from New York University.
+In addition she received an Associate’s Degree in Textile Design from the Fashion Institute of Technology and studied at The Art Student’s League, The Parson’s School of Design and The New School.

-Living and working in New York, I taught art in the middle school for 34 years.
-While on sabbatical from teaching art, I studied textile design.
-For the next 15 years I continued to teach, as well as freelance as a textile designer in both home furnishings and the apparel markets.
+Benjamin taught art for 34 years.
+While on sabbatical from teaching she studied textile design.
+For the next 15 years she continued to teach, as well as freelance as a textile designer in both home furnishings and the apparel markets.

-In the mid 90’s my focus turned towards computer graphics, and as an art educator, I incorporated this into my curriculum.
-I was awarded for a “successful practice in crossing the digital divide through art and technology” by the United States Department of Education.
+In the mid 90’s her focus turned towards computer graphics, and as an art educator, she incorporated this into her curriculum.
+She was awarded for a “successful practice in crossing the digital divide through art and technology” by the United States Department of Education.

-My early works were oils and acrylics.
-During the late 60’s my interest was in pure abstraction.
-Pop Art and the human figure began to interest me in the early 70’s.
-Gradually, I was drawn to experimenting with mixed media.
-In the 80’s there was the influence of a career in textile design that moved me towards a more decorative style.
-In the 90’s, I became involved in the teaching of computer graphics.
-This was to have a profound influence in aiding and developing a more recent “POP” style.
-I began to incorporate into my paintings, torn pieces of digital printouts of my subjects.
+Her early works were oils and acrylics.
+During the late 60’s her interest was in pure abstraction.
+Pop Art and the human figure began to interest her in the early 70’s.
+Gradually, Benjamin was drawn to experimenting with mixed media.
+In the 80’s there was the influence of a career in textile design that moved her towards a more decorative style.